 Anyone experiencing symptoms of a stroke requires immediate medical attention.

-Age is a significant risk factor for microvascular ischemic disease.
-According to a 2019 review, the disease affects just 5% of people who are at least 50 years of age but nearly 100% of people over the age of 90 years.
+Age is a significant risk factor for microvascular ischemic brain disease.
+According to a 2019 review, the disease affects just 5% of people aged 50 years but nearly 100% of people over the age of 90 years.

-Other risk factors for microvascular ischemic disease include:
+Other risk factors for microvascular ischemic brain disease include:

 - high blood pressure